- Is the Master in Physician Assistant Studies program accredited?

 - Who can I speak with regarding admission?

 During the year there will be open houses for applicants to learn more information about the program.
 All of the information needed is listed on our website so please visit the website before contacting us.
 FIU students and alumni can schedule appointments with Pre-Health Advisors by contacting 305-348-0515.
-All other applicants can schedule an appointment with the Admissions Coordinator by contacting 305-348-6567.
+All applicants can schedule an appointment with the Assistant Director of Admissions by visiting our online appointment scheduler.

 - What can I expect in terms of clinical rotations?